projectsesame/sesame/site/content/docs/v1.14.2/config/rate-limiting.md

 In order to use global rate limiting, you must first select and deploy an external rate limit service (RLS).
 There is an [Envoy rate limit service implementation][2], but any service that implements the [RateLimitService gRPC interface][3] is supported.

-### Configuring an exernal RLS with Contour
+### Configuring an exernal RLS with Sesame

-Once you have deployed your RLS, you must configure it with Contour.
+Once you have deployed your RLS, you must configure it with Sesame.

 Define an extension service for it (substituting values as appropriate):
 ```yaml